grantzu/zukeeper/README.md

 # zukeeper
-This is a new repository
+This is a new repository by @grantzu.